 It was around this time that the Ottomans began purging Armenians from their empire, a series of events known as the Armenian Genocide.
 Between 1914 and 1923, an estimated 1.5 Armenians were killed, with many more displaced.

 The Ottomans justified their actions by claiming the Armenians had been colluding with the Russians.
 This stance is still maintained by the Republic of Turkey today, and the two countries remain bitter rivals.
-Notably, the informational signboards at Ani today leave out the words ‘Armenia’ or ‘Armenian’ from their descriptions.
+As you’ll notice, the informational signboards around Ani leave out the words ‘Armenia’ or ‘Armenian’ from their descriptions.

 They decided that the Arpaçay (or Akhuryan) River which surrounds Ani would mark the border between the two nations.
 To this day, Ani remains literally a stone’s throw out of Armenia’s reach.